scikit-hep/scikit-hep.github.io/pages/developers/index.md

 Following that, there are recommendations for [style][], intended to promote good practices and to ensure continuity across the packages.
-There is a [dedicated page for static type checking][mypy].
+There is a [dedicated page for static type checking with MyPy][mypy].
 There is then a guide on [packaging][], which should help in ensuring a consistent developer and user experience when working with distribution.